newclarityex/typesockets/README.md

 ```

 ### server.ts
-Hydrating and attaching the endpoints
+Hydrating and attaching the endpoints to the websocket server
 ```TS
 import { serverEndpoints } from "../path/to/serverEndpoints.ts";